-Burkina Faso bishop: as Christians are targeted by Islamist terror, ‘West remains indifferent’
+Burkina Faso bishop: ‘West remains indifferent’ to CHRISTIAN PERSECUTION

 “THERE IS AN ONGOING persecution of Christians.
 For months we bishops have been denouncing what is happening in Burkina Faso, but nobody is listening to us.
 Evidently they are more concerned with protecting their own interests.”
 This was the reaction of Bishop Justin Kientega of Ouahigouya, following yet another attack deliberately targeting Christians: On Dec.
 1, terrorists attacked a Protestant church in the governorate of Fada N’Gourma, close to the border with Niger, in the east of the country; 14 Christians were killed.